ajeetp/AgileSlices/source/mddocs/adopt/index.md

 !!! warning "IMPORTANT"
     Answering why will highlight the key realizable benefits and more importantly the benefits that will be out of reach.

-:zap: Yes, you read it correctly: Out of all the benefits of agile there may be some ( or many) that are unrealizable depending on the reason(s) for agile adoption.
+Yes, you read it correctly: Out of all the benefits of agile there may be some ( or many) that are unrealizable depending on the reason(s) for agile adoption.

-:loudspeaker: Here are a few "fictional" examples that setup the agile transition team for failure
+Here are a few "fictional" examples that setup the agile transition team for failure

 |Reason for agile adoption|What it probably means|
 |---|---|